davidrmiller/biosim4/tests/README.md

 # Tests

 The _tests_ directory contains tools to test _biosim4_.
-Some tools are scripts, typically written in shell or Python.
-Other tools (like _rng/random_) need to be compiled.
+There are two tools scripts written in shell and Python.

 ## simtest.sh